efrapp/enumerable-methods/README.md

 ## Concepts Applied Here

-The idea was to understand how these methods works internally to get a better understanding on how to use them.
+The idea was to understand how these methods work internally to get a better understanding on how to use them.

 ## Contributors